 The inventory report created is audited, relevant opportunities are identified and projects are undertaken accordingly to reduce emission.

 MIAL participates in the ACA program of Airport Council International (ACI) Asia-pacific.
 Our initiatives to reduce carbon emissions have resulted positively and upgraded the accreditation from ACA Level-1 (Mapping) to ACA Level-2 (Reduction) in 2013 and upgraded successfully to ACA level 3 (Optimisation) in 2015 and achieved highest level of Accreditation, ACA Level 3+ (Neutrality) in 2017.

-MIAL’s business approach is one that creates long-term value for all the stakeholders by minimizing risks and harnessing opportunities through effective management of various business aspects pertaining to Economic, Social and Environment bottom-lines.
+Mumbai International Airport Limited (MIAL) operating Chhatrapati Shivaji Maharaj International Airport (CSMIA), follows a business approach that creates long-term value for all the stakeholders by minimizing risks and harnessing opportunities through effective management of various business aspects pertaining to Economic, Social and Environment bottom-lines.